wcfrobert/wcfrobert.github.io/_posts/2021-03-25-python-notes.markdown

 tags: programming
 ---

-In this notebook, I've gathered a whole bunch of code snippets and syntax examples that helps me along in my side projects.
-I thought of putting a collection together like this after searching the same syntactical and how-to question over and over and going to the same StackOverflow page.
+In this notebook, I've gathered a whole bunch of code snippets that helps me along in my side projects.

 - [1.0 Getting Started](#10-getting-started)
   * [Fundamentals](#fundamentals)